May 2013

 This latest instalment of my quarterly article is focussing on camera accessories and those especially helpful in bird photography and how they work to make your images stand out.

-The latest issue has articles from Danny Green on working with light and David Chapman on travelling to Norway.
+This issue has articles from Danny Green on working with light and David Chapman on travelling to Norway.
 There are fascinating art topics from Brin Edwards, Dan Powell and David Miller.
 If you want to learn to draw or paint birds then follow David Cook's new series.

 February 2011